IDIOM CONNECTION

 hit the ceiling

-His wife is going to hit the ceiling when she sees the bill for the car repair.
+The man will hit the ceiling when he sees the bill for his car repair.

 hit the deck